edgedb/easy-edgedb/chapter13/index.md

 It returns true if the `Person` type selected is of type `NPC`, `MinorVampire`, or `Vampire`.
 Since Lucy the `NPC` and Lucy the `MinorVampire` match any of the three types, the return value is `{true, true}`.

-But the type union operator is that you can also add it to links in your schema.
+One cool thing about the type union operator is that you can also add it to links in your schema.
 Let's say for example there are other `Vampire` objects in the game, and one `Vampire` that is extremely powerful can control another less powerful vampire.
 Right now though a `Vampire` can only control a `MinorVampire`:

 ```
 type Vampire extending Person {